tfjoek/class-of-09-scene-generator/README.md

 ## 🔧 Features/TODO

 if something you see here thats missing for a cool feature tell me

+### highest priority
+- fix resolution for smaller screens (mobile support much later sorry)

 ### major features
 - saving/exporting scenes (many different solutions available for this)

 - a choice generator that you can use in the middle of ur scene
 - an ending generator that you can use in the end of ur scene
-- mobile support/  in general responsive
+- mobile support
 ### todo currently
 - all characters/backgrounds from all 3 games including every clothing/expression option